Shades Of Harry Chapin: Tractor-Trailer Tips On Rt 46 Carrying Thousands Of Pounds Of Bananas

 Only it wasn’t the fruit that spilled.
 It was a large amount of fuel from the saddle tanks.

-The driver was climbing the incline that leads toward the GWB between the Wendy's on one side of the highway and Plaza West below the other when the mishap occurred.
+The driver was climbing the incline that leads toward the GWB between the Wendy's on one side and Plaza West below the other when the mishap occurred.

 A Bergen County Hazardous Materials Unit joined Fort Lee police and firefighters at the scene.
 The state Department of Environmental Protection also was notified.